threesquared/docker-logstash-pfsense/README.md

 ### Grafana

 Finally connect up your InfluxDB instance as a source in Grafana and then you can create visualisations based on the data.
-The JSON for an example worldmap panel of inbound blocked WAN countries is included [here](./panel.json).
+The JSON for the example worldmap panel of inbound blocked WAN countries is included [here](./panel.json).

 ## Running